PJ’S Daily Bugle #4 – Free access TO Goods and services

 Two questions have to be resolved initially: is new wealth created in the production of goods and services and if it is, how can its amount and value be determined?
 In addition, are the opposing parties that in our contemporary world share the newly created wealth all justified in getting a share and if they do, where do they derive this right and what is the conceptual foundation of this right?

-We have the first part of an answer: wealth is necessarily created in the production process since it is subsequently consumed.
+We have the first part of an answer: wealth is necessarily created … Read the rest

 Mr. Alan Greenspan, who headed the Federal Reserve, the U.S. central bank, for nearly twenty years, has recently committed an article in the Financial Times entitled “Frank-Dodd Fails to Meet test of our times.”
 (March, the 29th).

 The Dodd-Frank Act is a several thousand page long jumble of 243 separate regulations, thought of as a financial overhaul.
 That it is not up to the task goes without saying.
 A couple of basic principles such as a prohibition of wagers on price fluctuations would have done a much better job and would have filled a mere five pages.
-If I say that Mr. Greenspan has “committed” a text on this subject, it is precisely because when criticizing the Dodd-Frank Act he doesn’t do it for any of the possible good reasons but on account of its very few merits.
+If I say … Read the rest

 … to say the least.
 And the reason wasn’t laziness, it was just simply the success of the French version of it which has taken all my energy, plus that of François when he joined me, plus that of Julien, when he joined the team.